johntran/relay/docs/Modern-PersistedQueries.md

 For universal applications where the client and server code are in one project, this is not an issue since you can place the query map file in a common location accessible to both the client and the server.

+### Compile time push
-For applications where the client and server projects are separate, one option is to have an additional npm run script to push the query map to a location accessible by your server:
+For applications where the client and server projects are separate, one option is to have an additional npm run script to push the query map at compile time to a location accessible by your server:

 ```js
 "scripts": {